StefanosTouf/captain-logbeard/README.md

 ```
 Now, only logs with an enging number greater than 3 will pass.
 Great!

-Notice, we dont have to store the `last_digit` field we created, but we could if we wanted to.
+Notice, we dont have to store the `last-digit` field we created, but we could if we wanted to.
 Lets also extract the entire number its self and place that instead in its own column.
 ```json
 ...
 "filters": {